OpenHD/u-boot/tools/binman/entries.rst

     be written at offset 4 in the image file, since the first 16 bytes are skipped when writing.

-filename
-    filename to write the unpadded section contents to within the output directory (None to skip this).

 Since a section is also an entry, it inherits all the properies of entries too.